foroozandehgroup/nmrpoise/docs/routines.rst

  - A cost function which determines the 'badness' of a spectrum

- - The name of an AU programme for acquisition and processing
+ - *(Optional)* The name of an AU programme for acquisition and processing

 We will now walk through how to set a routine up, elaborating on each of these ingredients as we come to them.
 To get this process started, type ``poise`` into the TopSpin command line.